CetinSavas/Maxscript/PyMxs/MergeGui/ReadMe .md

 * Click on the thumbnail of the object you want to import and place.
 * Click on either your selected object or anywhere in the scene to create instances of the imported object.
 * Right-click to abort the instance creation.
 If you haven’t clicked anywhere, the imported object will be placed at the coordinates (0, 0, 0) with no rotation.
 * Whenever you put some text at the text area labeled search Gui will filter out buttons and tabs that have search string in it.
+Make sure that text area is empty after you done your search.
 * ![image](https://github.com/user-attachments/assets/7d6e84a0-3783-43f2-b390-b8207e3937b5)